Pocket Piano Review, from the perspective of a pianist.

 So I ordered one.

-After it arrived, I had purchased the Ravenscroft piano app for my iPad ($35), so I could experience the authentic and realistic sounds of a 9 foot plus concert grand piano, just like the one in the video.
+After it arrived, I had purchased the Ravenscroft piano app for my iPad ($36).
+Here I was able to experience the authentic and realistic sounds of a 9 foot plus concert grand piano, just like the one in the video.

 To be clear, the app did not disappoint.

-The sound from the iOS device can be heard through either a portable bluetooth speaker - or several speakers - via a 3.5mm audio adapter for the iOs, or better yet, noise cancelling headphones, through your iOS device, which I prefer more.
+The sound generated from your iOS device can be heard through either a portable bluetooth speaker - or several speakers - via a 3.5mm audio cable, or better yet, noise cancelling headphones, through your iOS device, which I prefer more.

 found that headphones generally work best to dial in the exact sounds and touch